Menu

 sWHERE $__timeFilter(time_column)

 You can write a query that creates a key/value variable.
 The query returns two columns, one called __text and the other __value.
 The __text column value should be unique.
-If it’s not unique, the first value is used.
-The options in the dropdown have a text and value that allows you to have the name as text and an id as the value.
-The following query has the hostname as text and id as the value:
+If duplicates exist in __text , only the first value is used.
+The drop-down options display __text as the name and __value as the ID.
+The query below sets hostname as the text and id as the value:

 sql